-I like to spend all day long doing nothing special other than soaking and lying down.
+I love to spend all day long doing nothing special other than soaking and lying down.

-It must be better if there is good hot spring water.
+It must be better if there is good geothermal water.

-The numbers of bison in North America before the Westerner's settlement are estimated 60 million.
+The number of buffalos in North America before the Westerner's settlement are estimated 60 million.

-A bison was one of the major food sources among American Indians, so that it has a history of being aggressively killed in order to integrate American Indian into the U.S. administrative system.
+A bison was one of major food sources among American Indians, so that it has a history of being aggressively killed in order to integrate Indians into the U.S. administrative system.

-The water slide is for children, but the water comes from the mineral source not chlorinated.
+The water slide is for children, but the water comes from the mineral source is authentic, not chlorinated.

-The water temperature of the largest pool is 95 degrees F.
+The water temperature of the largest pool was around 95 degrees F.

-All spa facilities in the Hot Springs State Park uses the same water from a source, but the appearance differs depending on the addition of tap water and the progress of oxidation.
+All spa facilities in the Hot Springs State Park use the same thermal water from a source, but the appearance differs depending on the condition.

 I like the steam bath the best in this facility.

-Hot mineral water gushes out to the room full of strong sulfur smell.
+Hot mineral water strongly gushes out to the room, full of smell of volcanic gas.

-The water temperature in the outside pool is 91 degrees F.
+The water temperature in the outside pool was 94 degrees F.

-Next to the pool, there are the step-like tubs fed by free-flowing mineral water.
+Next to the pool, there were the step-like three hot tubs.

-The temperature is around 106 degrees F that is suitable for soaking.
+The temperature was around 106 degrees F; suitable for soaking.

 Hot Springs State Park Bathhouse nearby is complimentary, but you have to exit in a 20-minute as a rule.

-Only with 12.50 dollars, the Hellie's Teepee Pools allows you to spend all day long, doing nothing special other than soaking and laying down.
+Only with 12.50 dollars, Hellie's Tepee Pools allows you to spend all day long, doing nothing special other than soaking and laying down.